Ruy Diaz Melgarejo: Early life and arrival to South America

 Ruy Díaz Ortiz Melgarejo was born in Salteras of Seville, in the southernmost region of Andalusia.
-His parents were Francisco de Vergara y Ribera (1489) and Beatriz de las Roelas.
-(1499).
+His parents were Francisco de Vergara y Ribera (1489) and Beatriz de las Roelas (1499).

-His paternal grandparents were Fernando de Vergara (1459) y his third espouse Francisca de Riber (1469) y his maternal grandparents were Ruy Díaz Ortiz Melgarejo (n. ca. 1469) —from whom he adopted his lastname— lord of Torres de Guadiamar and was part of the expedition of the Catholic Monarchs on the Granada War, y his wife named Leonor de Herrera (1479).
+His paternal grandparents were Fernando de Vergara (1459) and his third spouse Francisca de Riber (1469).
+His maternal grandparents were Ruy Díaz Ortiz Melgarejo (n. ca. 1469), from whom he adopted his lastname, lord of Torres de Guadiamar and was part of the expedition of the Catholic Monarchs on the Granada War, and his wife named Leonor de Herrera (1479).

 He was also great grandson of Mosén García de Vergara, originally from Guipúzcoa who settled in Seville in 1449, where he was knighted into the Order of Santiago and appointed as commander of the villages of Benazuza and Mures, and of his wife named Beatriz Fernández de Marmolejo (1439).

 He had three siblings, Hernando, Juana and Francisco Ortiz de Vergara, who became Governor of Rio de la Plata between 1558 and 1564.

-Melgarejo left Italy on November 1, 1540, on an expedition led by Álvar Núñez Cabeza de Vaca to Río de la Plata.
+Melgarejo left Italy on 1 November 1540, on an expedition led by Álvar Núñez Cabeza de Vaca to Río de la Plata.
 He remained with de Vaca until, in 1544, the latter was removed from his position. de Vaca's protest against the crown's removal of his position led to his jailing.

 In the late 1540s Melgarejo organized the election of his relative Diego de Abreu to the post of Governor of Asunción, deposing Fernando Mendoza, who had been appointed governor by de Vaca's deputy.
 De Abreu was recognized as governor, but Melgarejo and de Abreu were forced to flee Asunción when de Abreu ordered Mendoza's death.
 The two spent seven years in hiding before de Abreu was killed and Melgarejo was again jailed.

 Melgarejo escaped from jail, but was captured by Tupi Indians who killed and ate his traveling companion.
 He escaped captivity due to his forming a relationship with a female member of the tribe.
 The two would leave the tribe and travel to San Vincente, where they were married.
 Melgarejo, however, found his wife in the company of another lover.
 After the discovery, Melgarejo killed them both, which again led to him fleeing.
 In 1555, Melgarejo returned to Asunción, where he was welcomed by the current governor, Domingo Martínez de Irala.

 Melgarejo married Elvira de Becerra, a woman of noble peerage from Extremadura.
-Elvira was the sister-in-law of Juan de Garay and a descendant of powerful dynasties of the former medieval kingdoms of Castile and Leon, the houses of Mendoza and Guzman.
+Elvira was the sister-in-law of Juan de Garay and a descendant of powerful dynasties of the former medieval kingdoms of Castile and Leon, the Houses of Mendoza and Guzman.
 They had at least four children together.